 - The Council is looking to provide its members with a windows device.
-Members can chose either a ‘tablet’ or ‘hybrid’ device and a smart phone.
-This will obviously have the Microsoft Office software and any other systems required.
+Members can chose either a ‘laptop’ or ‘hybrid’ device .
+This will have the Microsoft Office 365 software and any other systems required.
 For example the Council has the Modern.Gov committee management system which allows access to meetings papers .
 Each Councillor is offered an email address “@devon.gov.uk”.

 - Councillors using the Councils ICT will receive basic training and may receive more specialist training and technical support from the Council’s staff, if this is required.
 Regular training will be provided as and when new systems are introduced.

 - More and more of the Council’s business is being done via electronic communications.
-Email is the primary means of communication and, to keep themselves fully in the picture, Councillors must be able to take advantage of these systems, otherwise they may lose out on important information.
+Microsoft Teams, Skype and Email is the primary means of communication and, to keep themselves fully in the picture, Councillors must be able to take advantage of these systems, otherwise they may lose out on important information.

 - Photographs, contact information and other details about members are posted on the Devon County Council public website for the benefit of the public.
 See the Councillor details.
 There is also the opportunity for Members to provide a link to their own websites, blogs and social media profiles if they so chose.
 However, the Council takes no responsibility for the content contained within such sites.

 - There is a PC and photocopier in the Members’ Lounge which are exclusively for members’ use when at County Hall.